severin-lemaignan/module-introduction-sensors-actuators/module-plan.md

   - SSH to robot
   - bits of soft eng
   - running a Python script on a robot
-2. Building first DC motor
+2. Building DC motor
+3. NOT HERE (Jake there -- DC motor cont'd)
-3. Using an Arduino to control a DC motor
+4. Using an Arduino to control a servo / DC motor
-4. Building an incremental wheel encoder + code to read it
+5. Building an incremental wheel encoder + code to read it
-5. Improving a DC motor
 6. PID to control the DC motor with ROS
+7. NOT HERE
+8. NOT HERE
+9. Stepper motor
-7. 2-3 servos machine + Arduino servo shield
+10. 2-3 servos machine + Arduino servo shield
-8. Machine URDF + ROS on Arduino + viz in RViz
+11. Machine URDF + ROS on Arduino + viz in RViz
+12. Finish arm

 Lectures
 --------